Akhileshwar-K/Fake-News-Detection/README.md

 Classical machine learning models and a DistilBERT transformer model were trained using publicly available fake and real news datasets and evaluated on both in-domain and cross-topic (COVID-19) datasets to assess their robustness.

 ---
+## Project Motivation

+Many fake news detection models report extremely high accuracy on benchmark datasets.
+However, these datasets often contain articles from similar topics as the training data.
+This project investigates whether such models can generalise to unseen domains by evaluating them on COVID-19 news articles.

+---

 ## Objectives